devRawnie/python-notes-edube/pcpp1/README.md

 - Avoid Multiple Inheritance --> Can cause Diamond Problem
 - If multiple inheritance is required, take care of **Method Resolution Order**
+- **Method Resolution Order**: Order in which a method is looked up in the base classes.
+This should be same as the order of inheritance.
+Ex A.a(), B.a() and if C inherits both A and B and calls a(), the order in which C is inherting the base classes will determine which **a()** method would be called.
 - **Polymorphism**: Overriding Base Class Methods, in Derived Class
 - `__` : Double Underscore ==> DUNDER
 - Each operation corresponds to a method.
 When using operators with objects, these methods are called magic methods. (surrounded by DUNDERs)